-Strategies and interventions used to support pupils with SEN are outlined in the pupil's support plan and/or pupil profile.
+Strategies and adaptations used to support pupils with SEN are outlined in the pupil's EHCP and/or pupil profile.
+In addition, a record is kept of the interventions that each pupil has received.
 The child's class teacher with the support of the SENCo uses previous assessment to decide on the action needed to help the child progress.
 Where outside professionals are involved their advice will help inform provision.